BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.Game.PlayerTurnEndedCommand.md

         "Playing"
       ]
     },
+    "TotalPlayedMoneyAmount": {
+      "description": "The total amount of money a player have bet since the beginning of the round.", "type": "int"
+    },
     "TotalPot": {
       "description": "The total amount of money currently played in this game.
 This include the money in the center, and the money played in front of each player.", "type": "int"
+    },
+    "TotalSafeMoneyAmount": {
+      "description": "The total amount of money a player have that has not been played.", "type": "int"
     }
   }